-CHICAGO – The American Library Association (ALA) is now accepting nominations for the 2017 I Love My Librarian Award, which recognizes the public service contributions that librarians make in transforming lives and communities through education and lifelong learning.
-The national award invites the public to nominate their favorite librarians working in public, school, college, community college or university libraries.
-Nominations can be made now through Sept.
-18 at www.ilovelibraries.org/lovemylibrarian.
+CHICAGO – The American Library Association (ALA) invites library users nationwide to nominate their favorite librarians for the prestigious I Love My Librarian Award.
+The national award recognizes the outstanding public service contributions of librarians working in public, school, college, community college or university libraries.
+Nominations are accepted online now through Sept.
+30, 2022.